sktime/sktime/docs/source/get_involved/governance.rst

 Non-core-developers can be nominated, but this must be accompanied by a nomination for core developer, and a core developer appointment vote concurrent with the 5 day discussion period (see below).

+CC members, at their time of appointment, must have made significant contributions to the ``sktime`` community within the last twelve months, above contributions expected of an algorithm maintainer.

+It is expected that the most recent twelve month period contains:

+* at least 2 non-code contributions
+* at least 2 code contributions
+* at least 10 contributions that are at least small (possibly identical with the above)
+* at least 10 contributions that are at least medium size (possibly identical with the above)
+* at least 2 contributions that are large (possibly identical with the above)

+See :ref:`contribs` for possible types of contributions.

+The above must be contributions not pertaining to one's own estimators, e.g., outside an algorithm maintainer role.

 .. _appointment-3: